dart-lang/language/working/0524-variance/feature-specification.md

-If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a formal parameter which is covariant (*this is a contravariant position in the member signature as a whole*).
+If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a formal parameter which is covariant by declaration (*this is a contravariant position in the member signature as a whole*).

 *In particular, _X_ can not be the type of a method parameter (unless it is covariant).
 It can never be the bound of a type parameter of a